mkelp/mkelp.github.io/projects.md

 <figure>
 <img src="/assets/img/cookstove_fig.jpg" alt="cookstove fig" width="400">
 <figcaption>Diurnal distribution of real-time PM<sub>2.5</sub> concentrations with 10 min resolution.
-“S1” (A) is the pre-intervention baseline and “S2” (B) is the post-intervention follow-up.
+“S1” (A) is the pre-intervention baseline and “S2” (B) is the post-intervention follow-up. align="right" </figcaption>
-.</figcaption>
 </figure>

 #### Measuring coal dust from trains in the Columbia River Gorge, WA